 Who can join?

-DWGs are reserved for doctoral candidates (i.e. you have complete all your program requirements other than the dissertation) enrolled in graduate programs in the Faculty of Arts & Science.
+DWGs are reserved for doctoral candidates (i.e. you must have completed all program requirements other than the dissertation) enrolled in graduate programs in the Faculty of Arts & Science.

 Joining a DWG requires a real commitment, in terms of both time and active engagement with others’ writing.
 Participation is expected even when your own work is not being workshopped; these groups only work if there is a mutual commitment.
 Circumstances make perfect attendance unrealistic, but the expectation is that you put the meetings in your calendar and be prepared to attend every meeting.

 How do DWGs work?

 A range of submissions are appropriate.
 They can range between a few paragraphs to 8 pages double spaced.
 My preference is for rougher submissions—drafts that are advanced enough to have structure, but that have not yet been through multiple rounds of revision and/or editing.
 An outline is insufficient for submission: it has to be in prose.
 At the other extreme, a paper can be too polished for the group; at that stage it should be going to your supervisor or committee, not to the group!

 How does the workshopping work?